 Humans are lifelong learners, and the people around us majorly influence our early development.
-We learn how to behave in society from the environment we grow up in, and for most of us, learning starts at home.
+We learn how to behave in society from the environment we grow up in, and family plays a major role in a Child’s Early-Stage Development.

 Early learning primarily takes place in two forms.
 Often a child is instructed to do something; the rest of the learning is from observing people around.
 A child’s primary social group is the family, which majorly influences a child’s learning and development.